-Everyone treated fairly and equally
+Everyone treated fairly and with dignity and respect

-- ...recognise their diversity as a strength, acting as advocates for their most vulnerable and disadvantaged members, enabling them to have a voice - ...will celebrate their togetherness but respect individual differences in a way that harnesses the best and not the worst in people. - ...actively demonstrate humanity and challenge discrimination.
+Communities that... recognise their diversity as a strength, acting as advocates for their most vulnerable, excluded and disadvantaged members, enabling them to have a voice

+...will celebrate their togetherness but also recognise and respect individual differences.

+...actively demonstrate humanity, exhibit kindness, challenge prejudice or discrimination and promote a good society.

-- ... acts as role models for a fair and compassionate society and nurtures inclusive ways of working. - ...ensures that changes to services do not discriminate against or disadvantage marginalised or vulnerable groups, and seek to reduce inequalities.
+A council that...acts as role models for a fair, good and compassionate society and nurtures inclusive ways of working.

+...ensures that changes to services do not discriminate against any groups and works to eliminate inequalities amongst marginalised, disadvantaged or vulnerable groups.